krichlin/GreatReads/README.md

 # Welcome to GreatReads!

 GreatReads is a web application inspired by the popular site [GoodReads](http://www.goodreads.com).
+GreatReads leverages the [Open Library API](http://openlibrary.org/developers/api) to search for new books by Title, Author, or IBSN.
+Once you find a book, add it to your library of favorites.
+Manage your library by adding new books or removing books you don't like anymore.
+Read and leave Reviews and Ratings for books.
+Get started by making an account and logging in.

 ## Table of Contents